Crisis data proves that shippers and carriers alike can meet business objectives and slash carbon emissions with environmentally friendly shipping.

 The pandemic has caused a myriad of problems though.
 In addition to creating major public health dilemmas and economic hardships, coronavirus has forced the trucking industry to contend with the waste and inefficiency of moving relatively small freight volumes.

-Luckily, there’s a carbon neutral shipping method that optimizes truck space, minimizes costs for shippers, and maximizes revenues for carriers.
-Plus, it doesn’t use the damage- and delay-prone hub-and-spoke system.
-No, it’s not truckload (TL) service (it’s more affordable than that!); it’s shared truckload (STL) shipping with FlockDirect™️.
+Luckily, there’s a shipping method that optimizes truck space, minimizes costs for shippers, and maximizes revenues for carriers.
+Plus, it doesn’t use the damage and delay prone hub-and-spoke system.
+No, it’s not truckload (TL) service (it’s more affordable than that!); it’s shared truckload (STL) shipping with FlockDirect®.

-Before we dive into carbon neutral FlockDirect, let’s examine the data around carbon emissions during the crisis and explain why driving partially full trucks is wasteful.
+Before we dive into how FlockDirect® reduces greenhouse emissions, let’s examine the data around carbon emissions during the crisis and explain why driving partially full trucks is wasteful.

 The climate impact of parked trucks